-Simon Bradstreet, who became Governor of Massachusetts, and his wife Anne Bradstreet, America’s first published poet, lived in the first home on this site from 1635 to 1644 before moving to Andover.
+Simon Bradstreet, who became Governor of Massachusetts, and his wife Anne Bradstreet, America’s first published poet, lived in the first home on or near this site from 1635 to 1644 before moving to Andover.
 The next known owner of the old Bradstreet property was Richard Betts, who was in Ipswich by 1648.
 He sold the house in 1652 to Cornelius Waldo, and moved to Newtown, Long Island, New York, where he developed a large plantation at the “English Kills” and became a prominent citizen, dying at the age of 100.

 On Aug.
 31, 1654, Cornelius Waldo sold to John Caldwell for £26 “the house I bought of Richard Betts, the land of Edward Brown southeast, the street southwest, house and land of Robert Collings, northwest.”
 (Ipswich Deeds 2: 128).
 Caldwell removed the old house and built this new one.